Stochastic models of memristive behavior: Introduction

 All the memristive systems discussed so far are assumed to be clean, or free of random perturbations.
 In reality, all systems are perturbed and can be modelled in terms of stochastic processes, representing the inner fluctuations in the systems or in their outer environments.
 These fluctuations are termed noise and traditionally are described by Gaussian White Noise (GWN) if they represent equilibrium fluctuations.
 Usually the effects of fluctuations are destructive as they blur or altogether destroy a coherent response of a system.
 However, sometimes fluctuations, or noises, can act constructively.
 Stochastic Resonance (SR) is the best known phenomenon of this kind.
 In SR noise and a dynamical system act together to reinforce a periodic signal \cite{Benzi,Nicolis,Hanggi}.
 The SR seems to be ubiquitous and has been claimed ``an inherent property of rate-modulated series of events'' \cite{Bezrukov,dybiec_2009}.
 Several measures to quantify SR have been proposed~\cite{Evstigneev_2005}; we are going to use the most popular one, namely, the Signal-To-Noise Ratio (SNR) throughout this paper:

 Here $P_{\text{peak}}$ stands for the power spectrum at the peak corresponding to the external signal, and $P_{\text{background}}$ is the extrapolated background.
 The interest in SR has now largely weaned, but it still remains an important feature of many noise-perturbed systems.
-And surely enough, in memristors first a phenomenon of memory enhancement due to noise akin to SR has been reported in Ref.~\cite{Stotland} and later a genuine SR in metal-dioxide memristors has been investigated in Ref.~\cite{Spagnolo}.
-In addition, a model of stochastic resistance jumps in memristor devices, not leading to SR, has been recently discussed in Ref.~\cite{slipko}.
+And surely enough, in memristive devices first a phenomenon of memory enhancement due to noise akin to SR has been reported in Ref.~\cite{Stotland} and later a genuine SR in metal-dioxide memristors has been investigated in Ref.~\cite{Spagnolo}.
+In addition, a model of stochastic resistance jumps in memristive devices, not leading to SR, has been recently discussed in Ref.~\cite{slipko}.

 Interestingly, similar effect have been observed in voltage-activated ion channels \cite{channel,ewa_2012,Bezrukov,rappaport}.
-Ion channels, while not quite equivalent to memristors, share many their features: the current passing through an ion channel may depend on history and display hysteretic behavior, and gating dynamics governed by low and high conductance states have been shown to exhibit stochastic resonance~\cite{Bezrukov}.
+Ion channels, while not quite equivalent to memristive devices, share many of their features: the current passing through an ion channel may depend on history and display hysteretic behavior, and gating dynamics governed by low and high conductance states have been shown to exhibit stochastic resonance~\cite{Bezrukov}.
 Hysteresis and memory effects are also important in such diverse contexts as social systems~\cite{sznajd}, security devices~\cite{carboni} and many others that are too numerous to cite them here.

-Notwithstanding previous works on constructive role of noises in nonlinear memristive systems~\cite{Roldan,Spagnolo,Stotland}, here we aim to discuss two model systems in which a particle relaxing in a potential well displays a stochastic memristive behavior.
-One is an asymmetric double-well potential and the other involves monostable wells subjected to the influence of two correlated noises.
-These two models belong to the general \eqref{generic} class, with the internal parameter $\mathbf{x}$ being the dynamic conductance of the system, dubbed memductance in this context.
-In both models the presence of fluctuations enhances current passing thorough the memristor, thus showing a typical for the SR scenario, amplification of a (weak) signal by noise.
+Notwithstanding previous works on constructive role of noises in nonlinear memristive systems~\cite{Roldan,Spagnolo,Stotland}, \egn{here we aim to discuss model systems where the quantitative analysis of memristic behavior is carried out within the framework of single- and multiple-well models of voltage driven switching in conductance.
+In particular, double-well stochastic models of that type mimick the Kramers theory of activated rate processes and have been successfully applied to analysis of hysteresis phenomenon in the conductance of voltage-sensitive ion-channels. \cite{ewa_2012,ewa_2019,rappaport,pustovoit,andersson}} These models belong also to the general \eqref{generic} class, with the internal parameter $\mathbf{x}$ being the dynamic conductance of the system, dubbed memductance in this context. \egn{It will be demonstrated that incorporating fluctuations enhances current passing thorough the memristive device, thus showing a typical for the SR scenario, amplification of a (weak) signal by noise.}